Knowledge-Graph-Hub/universalizer/README.md

 For SSSOM maps from `subject_id` to `object_id`, subject node IDs will be remapped to object IDs.

-If the `category` value is specified the node's category ID will be remapped as well.
+If the `object_category` value is specified the node's category ID will be remapped as well.

 Note that this will complete node normalization *and* ID remapping.